 Why is Euribor Negative?

-Negative Interest rates were introduced at the time of year 2014 by the central bank.
-This was done to boost the economy by forcing the banks to lend more money in the market.
-With negative interest rates, banks were effectively giving money to the central bank for depositing the money which doesn’t make any sense.
-Hence the idea was to reduce the deposit in the central bank and give more loans to people and businesses.
-But it is having negative effects also such as more NPA pressure for banks and low liquidation.
+The central bank introduced negative interest rates at the time of the year 2014.
+This boosted the economy by forcing the banks to lend more money to the market.
+With negative interest rates, banks effectively gave money to the central bank for depositing money which doesn’t make sense.
+Hence the idea was to reduce the deposit in the central bank and provide more loans to people and businesses.
+But it has adverse effects also, such as more NPA pressure for banks and low liquidation.

-Below should be the Euribor forecast which should be negative for the coming months also.
+Below should be the Euribor forecast, which should also be negative for the coming months.

-Euribor is an important benchmark and yardstick for the banks to lend and borrow money to each other and also to the market in the eurozone.
-Now the new trend is the negative Euribor rate which is having a ripple effect on the economy.
+It is an important benchmark and yardstick for the banks to lend and borrow money to each other and the eurozone market.
+The new trend is the negative Euribor rate, which is a ripple effect on the economy.

 This is a guide to Euribor.
-Here we also discuss the definition and why is euribor negative? along with features and example. you may also have a look at the following articles to learn more –
+Here we also discuss the definition and why euribor is negative, along with features and examples.
+You may also have a look at the following articles to learn more –